 3 WordPress hosts – reviewed

 For a convoluted set of reasons, our current eCommerce platform is a hybrid WordPress/Zen Cart.

 This combination is not working on a number of levels especially for SEO.

 There are many reasons for it but I’ve suspected several which I’ve recently confirmed.

 I know after a long Skype chat with Ahmed Kaludi who patiently explained to me that in spite of three weeks of effort with his top engineer my site was unable to produce a single AMP page.

-Because of the integration I was unable to customize the look and feel of our WordPress blog which provides a huge amount of traffic for us organically.
+Because of the integration, I was unable to customize the look and feel of our WordPress blog which provides a huge amount of organic traffic.